 - Neutrophils release type IV collagenase, which dissolves the basement membrane and allows them to exit the interstitial space.

-- Requires expression of platelet endothelial cell adhesion molecule-1 (PECAM-1, also called CD31) on neutrophils, endothelial cells, and platelets
+- Requires expression of platelet endothelial cell adhesion molecule-1 (PECAM-1, also called CD31), an endothelial cell adhesion molecule (ECAM) on neutrophils, endothelial cells, and platelets

-- The process by which leukocytes move to the cite of inflammation after leaving the blood vessels
+- Definition: the process by which leukocytes travel through the interstitium to the site of inflammation after leaving the blood vessels

-- Occurs via chemotaxis, which is mediated by chemoattractants such as:
+- Mechanism: Occurs via chemotaxis, which is mediated by chemoattractants

 Killing and degradation